Close

 Special Considerations

-Transit passengers staying airside at Rome airports don't need visas.
+Transit passengers staying airside at Rome airports do not need visas.
 However, reaching Vatican City requires entering Italy, triggering standard entry requirements.

 Verification and Application

 Check current requirements using the official Italian Ministry of Foreign Affairs visa tool or consult your nearest Italian embassy.
-Requirements can change, especially post-pandemic.
+ETIAS will work alongside the Entry/Exit System (EES), which tracks travel records and ensures compliance with stay limits.

 03